geetduggal/growcode/README.md

 The 'runexample.sh' script shows how to run a basic learning and program selection procedure using the SBT framework.
 The learning procedure is associated with a variety of genetic algorithm parameters that can be customized in each example's '.params' file.
-Please see the EJC documentation (ECJ link) for more information on what these parameters mean.
+Please see the ECJ documentation (ECJ link) for more information on what these parameters mean.

 To Do